-Both daughters went to university in Canberra, whilst living at home with mum and dad.
-One daughter is a chartered accountant and the other is a high school teacher.
-Both are now married and living in Canberra and Peter is the proud grandfather to two beautiful girls.
+Both daughters went to university in Canberra, whilst living at home with Sue and Peter.
+Natalie is a chartered accountant and Rebecca is a high school teacher.
+Both are now married and living in Canberra.
+Natalie has two daughters and Rebecca has a daughter (so Peter is out-numbered).

-Some of Peter's life experiences have included visiting about 19 different countries and every state of Australia, being winched from a helicopter, attending the Ourimbah rock festival (Australia's equivalent of Woodstock), being a prime witness in an armed hold-up and police shootout, being the parade marshal for Victory in the Pacific parade at Martin Place in Sydney, having straw-berries and cream at Wimbledon, climbing the Sydney Harbour bridge, carrying the Queen's Colour on a parade in front of the Queen, hot air balloon ride over Canberra, sitting on the open ramp of a Caribou aircraft dropping sonar buoys into Jervis Bay, drinking tankards of beer at the Hofbrauhaus in Munich to the sounds of the oom-pah-pah bands, being ceremonial guard commander at Parliament House in Canberra, being in the same lift that Hitler used to get to his "Eagle's Nest" near Salzburg, receiving an Australia Day award, visiting the Beatles museum at Liverpool, riding in a Shotover jet boat in New Zealand, working at the Australian embassy in Jakarta, flying a Macchi jet over the Blue Mountains, having a Singapore sling at Raffles Hotel and visiting the church near Oxford, England where his gggggggreat grandfather was buried (on 24 January 1774).
+Some of Peter's life experiences have included visiting about 19 different countries and every state of Australia, being winched from a helicopter, attending the Ourimbah rock festival (Australia's equivalent of Woodstock - above), being a prime witness in an armed hold-up and police shootout, being the parade marshal for Victory in the Pacific parade at Martin Place in Sydney, having straw-berries and cream at Wimbledon, climbing the Sydney Harbour bridge, carrying the Queen's Colour on a parade in front of the Queen, hot air balloon ride over Canberra, sitting on the open ramp of a Caribou aircraft dropping sonar buoys into Jervis Bay, drinking tankards of beer at the Hofbrauhaus in Munich to the sounds of the oom-pah-pah bands, being ceremonial guard commander at Parliament House in Canberra, being in the same lift that Hitler used to get to his "Eagle's Nest" near Salzburg, receiving an Australia Day award, visiting the Beatles museum at Liverpool, riding in a Shotover jet boat in New Zealand, working at the Australian embassy in Jakarta, flying a Macchi jet over the Blue Mountains, having a Singapore sling at Raffles Hotel and visiting the church near Oxford, England where his gggggggreat grandfather was buried (on 24 January 1774).